davemus/users-management/TIMELOG.md

 * 10 minutes to create repository on github and push code there
 * 1 hour for making project prettier and adding footer
 * 1 hour 30 minutes for adding spinner, reset filters, message if table is empty

+After review
+* 25 minutes for reading on js docs and writing ones for utils.js